mwibrow/chai-nearly/README.md

-*Chai-nearly* provides [Chai](http://chaijs.com/) compatible deep and shallow assertions for things that are the nearly the same.
+*Chai-nearly* provides [Chai](http://chaijs.com/) compatible deep and shallow assertions for things that are nearly the same.

 The package is similar in spirit to [chai-roughly](https://github.com/Turbo87/chai-roughly),